vickmuir/Backup/README.md

-# EVault
+# IBM Cloud Backup

-This collection belongs to the Storage tribe.
-If you have any questions or concerns, contact the Offering Manager, Manish Aggarwal (maggarwal@ca.ibm.com)
+This collection belongs to the IBM Cloud Infrastructure Storage tribe.
+If you have any questions or concerns, contact the Offering Manager, Chidi Anozie (Chidi.Anozie@ibm.com)